-Once you’ve identified your ideal customer base, build a loyalty program that keeps them engaged and satisfied.
-While you’ll always be looking for new customers, it’s much easier to get more business from a current customer than it is to obtain a brand new one.
+Once you’ve identified your ideal patient base, build a loyalty program that keeps them engaged and satisfied.
+While you’ll always be looking for new patients, it’s much easier to get more business from a current patient than it is to obtain a brand new one.

-In the end, trying to be everything to everybody creates a brand that has no true meaning, and a customer base with no loyalty.”
+In the end, trying to be everything to everybody creates a brand that has no true meaning, and a patient base with no loyalty.”

 Kelsey Huber – Director of Content Strategy

 And there you have it.
-Focus on the customers who want the products and services you can deliver better than your competitors.
-If you need help with your brand message, defining your target audience, building a great website or creating an SEO strategy, contact Lure Creative and we will be happy to share our insight and expertise (but not in a bossy, condescending way) to help your business Get Found and Be Known.
+Focus on the patients who want the products and services you can deliver better than your competitors.
+If you need help with your brand message, defining your target audience, building a great website, or creating an SEO strategy, contact Lure Creative and we will be happy to share our insight and expertise (but not in a bossy, condescending way) to help your healthcare business Get Found and Be Known.